Velocidex/velociraptor/VQL-LSP-DESIGN.md

   artifact's declared parameters (e.g. `foo=1` on Windows.Sys.Users flags
   `foo` as unknown).
-- Unit tests in `vql/lsp/` (fake registry with a couple of plugins and functions) — 16 tests total: 10 diagnostic-engine tests (clean docs, unknown function/plugin/argument, artifact arguments, multiline positions, syntax errors, truncate-and-retry recovery) plus 6 server lifecycle tests (initialize capabilities, didOpen+pull, didChange updates, didClose clears, pull unknown doc, shutdown closes Done).
+- Unit tests in `vql/lsp/` (fake registry with a couple of plugins and functions) — 18 tests total: 10 diagnostic-engine tests (clean docs, unknown function/plugin/argument, artifact arguments, multiline positions, syntax errors, truncate-and-retry recovery), 6 server lifecycle tests (initialize capabilities, didOpen+pull, didChange updates, didClose clears, pull unknown doc, shutdown closes Done), and 2 document-symbol tests (hierarchical outline, unknown doc → empty).
   Run with `go test ./vql/lsp/`.
+- Document symbols implemented: `vfilter.Outline()` (new exported API in the vfilter repo) walks the unexported grammar AST and produces a hierarchical outline — LET variables, queries (named after their FROM plugin), SELECT columns, and function calls — each with source positions.
+The LSP server maps that to `textDocument/documentSymbol` (LSP 3.16, hierarchical `DocumentSymbol[]`): let→Variable, query/function →Function, column→Field.
+Unaliased columns get their name extracted from the source text.
+Advertised via `DocumentSymbolProvider: true` in capabilities.
+Verified end-to-end over the wire (see VQL-LSP-TESTS.md).
 - Agent integration verified: opencode LSP config starts the server when a `.vql` file is opened and returns diagnostics as agent feedback; the `validate-vql` custom tool (see VQL-LSP-USAGE.md Option 2) is loaded inside the live agent and returns structured diagnostics for bad queries and `valid: true` for clean ones.
-- Still to do: hover, document symbols / go-to-definition, completion, and validating artifact parameters against artifact defaults.
+- Still to do: hover, completion, go-to-definition, and validating artifact parameters against artifact defaults.

 ## Open Questions